-The evolved controllers produce behaviours that are qualitatively similar to those described in the previous section.
-As it was for the robots evolved in the other evolutionary conditions (i.e., +A, +B, AB), also for the best evolved robot in condition R the level of grey of the circular band is exploited to navigate at roughly constant angular speed around the light.
+R, the level of grey of the circular band is exploited to navigate at roughly constant angular speed around the light.
 However, in this condition, the amount of light that impinges on the robot's sensor is an important cue for the robot to adjust its discrimination strategies to the characteristics of the environment.
-It seems that the light is exploited by adaptive regulatory mechanisms which integrate over time the robot's flow of perception, as it can be observed by looking at figure 6.
-This figure shows the sensors' reading, the signal sent by the controller to the robot's wheel, and the normalised activation value of neuron S-i.e., the neuron associated with the sound signalling-of robot run n.
-10, during a re-evaluation trial in two Env.
-B: one in which the light-band distance is set to 20 cm (see figure 6 at the top), and one in which the light-band distance is set to 60 cm (see figure 6 at the bottom).
+It seems that the light is exploited by adaptive regulatory mechanisms that integrate over time the robot's flow of perception, as can be observed by looking at figure 6.
+This figure shows the sensor's reading, the signal sent by the controller to the robot's wheel, and the normalized activation value of neuron S, i.e. the neuron associated with the sound signalling, of robot run number 10, during a re-evaluation trial in two Env.
+B: one in which the light- band distance is set to 20 cm (see figure 6 at the top), and one in which the light-band distance is set to 60 cm (see figure 6 at the bottom).
 From figure 6 it is clear that the activation of the neuron S increases linearly in both environments.
 However, if we look at the angle of inclination of the continuous line S, we notice that it is steeper in the environment in which the light-band distance is set to 20 cm than in the environment in which the light-band distance is set to 60 cm.
 Obviously, for a given position of the robot over the circular band, the smaller the light-band distance the higher the light intensity.
 The robot seems to exploit this feature to adjust its strategy according to the following simple adaptive mechanism: the higher the light intensity, the shorter the time spent by the robot over the circular band required by the neuron S to reach the threshold beyond which the sound is activated.